 Related Post: Do You Actually Need a Crib?

 Consider opting for a playard travel crib instead.
 Pack ‘n plays are safety-approved sleep spaces that are portable, light and collapsible.
 You can even get one with a bassinet feature for the newborn days.

 We forwent both a bassinet and crib in favor of a pack ‘n play and couldn’t be happier with the decision.
-I love that it is cheap, easy to move and can be tucked away when we need more space.
+This is one of my favorite tips for fitting baby items in small living spaces.
+I love that it is affordable, easy to move and can be tucked away when we need more space.

 With that in mind, here are some top picks for baby cribs when you live in small spaces:

 Pack ‘n plays are affordable and take you all the way from newborn days until your baby outgrows a crib (their height limit is the same as most standard cribs).
 They also save you money since you don’t have to buy extras like a crib mattress or a travel crib.

 It is worth buying the one with the added bassinet feature to loft the mattress.
 It is so much easier to pick up a tiny baby with the mattress elevated.
 I was deeply sad when our kid got too fat for the bassinet height.
 Extra mini-crib sheets are also worth picking up so you rotate when washing (you’re going to wash a lot).

 Skip the pack ‘n play models billed as “care stations” with changing pads on them.
 You likely don’t need these and they’re an extra expense.
 You’ll constantly be taking off the extras to use the big sleep space – not worth the hassle and extra stuff to store.

 (Note: We had one issue with it where the mattress started bunching up on the side a little and Graco sent us out a new mattress for free immediately.)

 Upgrade Pick: Guava Lotus Travel Crib